 - Ferris Wheel

-Some of the back attraction rides are reserved for children only.
+Some of the attractions at the rear of Old Town are reserved for children only.

 Old Town Shopping